radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 2022-05-09 15:02:40,446 |localhost ~220509150108|<== conn=5 op=3 MsgID=3 BindResponse {resultCode=49, matchedDN=null, errorMessage=Reason: 52e - Invalid credentials} ### bindDN="cn=Marketing User,dc=hdap" ### etime=8 ###
 ```

+### Log Location

+The vds_server_access.log and vds_server_access.csv can be viewed and downloaded from Server Control Panel > Log Viewer.

 ### Rollover Size

 The vds_server_access.log rolls over when it reaches 100MB in size.
 Change this value if needed.

+### Log Archiving

+By default, once the vds_server_access log rolls over, it is kept for 30 days.
+Change this value in the Rollover: How long to keep the logs property if needed.

 ### Log Contents

 This log file acts as an audit log (and is used to generate reports from) and records the following information:

 - Who binds to RadiantOne

 -	Open/closed connections by LDAP clients to the RadiantOne service